 Multiple laboratories have devised specific testing to recognize the presence of these drinks within drug tests and, therefore, preclude adulterated specimens.[2][3]

-Common substances people take drug detox drinks for
+Common substances people take detox drinks for

 Weed, cannabis, or marijuana are often tested for in most standard drug tests.
-As traces of marijuana stays in the system for up to 20 days, many chronic users attempt to detox their body before drug tests.
+As traces of marijuana stays in the system for up to 20 days, many chronic users attempt to detox their bodies before drug tests.
 The mixed legalization of cannabis across the US has made the validity of testing for it contentious though people will still often try to detox the drug from their bodies.

 Detox drinks for cocaine